+Precautions: • Haloperidol m

-Precautions: • Pregnancy Cat.
+Pregnancy Cat.
 C

 Haloperidol may impair mental and physical abilities.
 Occasionally, orthostatic hypotension may be seen in conjunction with Haloperidol use.
+Caution should have administering Haloperidol to notice an anticegrulante.

-Caution should be used when administering Haloperidol to patients on anticoagulants.
+be used when administering Haloperidol to patients on anticoagulants.

-• Extrapyramidal reactions have been known to occur following the administration of Haloperidol, especially in children.
+Extrapyramidal reactions have been known to occur following the administration of Haloperidol, especially in children.
 Diphenhydramine should be available.